MartinCooke/jocular/README.md

 This is the first public release although the application has been in use for some time.
 Further documentation will be added over the coming days.

-### Requirements
+### Installation

 Jocular requires a recent Python 3 system.
 To check whether you already have a suitable system, open a command window (Windows) or terminal (OSX/Linux) and type

 	python --version

 If the version is 3.4 or later you are all ready.
-If not, visit <a href="python.org"></a> to download a version appropriate for your operating system.
+If not, visit <a href="python.org">python.org</a> to download a version appropriate for your operating system.

-### Installation

-In your command or terminal window, type:
+Once you have you Python system installed, in your command or terminal window type:

 	pip install jocular

-This will install both Jocular and its dependencies.
-The process may take a minute or more during which you will see lots of diagnostic lines appearing.
+This will install Jocular and its dependencies.
+The process may take a minute or more.

 ### Running